 The emerald Soca Valley will serve us with some amazing easy walks, a steep climb to the mighty Mt.
 Mangart, and cold river pools to refresh after our hiking adventures.
 We will wrap this unforgettable hiking trip with top-notch food and wine in Goriska Brda wine hills.
 Or optionally extend the trip all the way to Piran on the Slovenian coast.

-Discover the Slovenian Alps is an 8-day group hiking adventure along some of Europe’s most scenic hiking trails.
+Discover the Slovenian Alps is an 8-day small group hiking adventure along some of Europe’s most scenic hiking trails.
 This tour is for all who wish to experience a variety of hikes in rugged high mountain terrain, which will reward your efforts with the beautiful natural sights of western Slovenia.

 It’s a combination of a technically easy 3-day hut-to-hut tour, day hikes and walks in the foothills of the Slovenian Alps.
 On this trip, you’ll hike the lush Triglav National Park and the garden of Eden – Soca valley, stroll around Ljubljana, one of Europe’s smallest and greenest capitals, visit charming lakes Bled and Bohinj, and taste great food and wine in Slovenia’s best wine region.
 Additionally, adventure lovers can experience outdoor adventures in Slovenia’s adventure capital, Bovec.

 It’s also possible to extend the tour for a day to discover the caves of the magical Slovenian Karst and soak your tired feet at the lovely Adriatic coast.

 Some sections will include the best trails in Slovenia, like the Via Alpina Trail, Slovenian Mountain Trail, Alpe Adria Trail, Soca Trail and the Juliana Trail.